310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 It would only throw her off balance even further.

-That is why… Mikejima-kun, I would like you to tell her to relax every once in awhile for me.
+That is why… Mikejima-kun, could you let her know to relax every once in awhile for me?

 And I would also like you to support her at all times, if you can.

-Not that I even have to say that to you, though.
+Not that I even have to request that from you, though.
 You are the type to poke your nose in other people’s business, so I am sure you are already doing that.

-However, if I recall correctly, you are Little Lady’s childhood friend, and you are also close to her, correct?
+However, if I recall correctly, you are close to Little Lady as you two are childhood friends, correct?

 Then you are just the right person for this.
 After all, as far as I can tell from seeing my younger brother, childhood friends are like family.
 {% endbubble %}